-For a nomination to be eligible, the country of citizenship of the student, the country of residency and the country where the study will take place must be contained in the list of Developing Countries as defined by IMU for the period 2019-2020 that can be found here < https://www.mathunion.org/cdc/about-cdc/definition-developing-countries >
+For a nomination to be eligible, the country of citizenship of the student, the country of residency and the country where the study will take place must be found within the list of Developing Countries as defined by IMU.

 The London Mathematical Society will administer this programme on behalf of IMU and will liaise with the awarded nominees.